okikio/codepoint-iterator/README.md

 ## Asterisks\* & Limitations

-There are things to be aware of when using `utf8-uint8array`.
+There are things to be aware of when using `codepoint-iterator`.

 1. Not all [transferable objects](https://developer.mozilla.org/en-US/docs/Glossary/Transferable_objects) are supported in all browsers.
 2. Not all [transferable objects](https://developer.mozilla.org/en-US/docs/Glossary/Transferable_objects) can be transfered between Workers and the main thread.